yzabc007/ML-Learning-Resources/deep-reinforcement-learning/2frozen-lake-with-q-network.md

 It turns out a simple single FC layer performs worse than Q table algorithm.![](/assets/frozen_q_tf_1.png)

 The Q network needs more iterations to learn and the final performance is not as good as Q table.
 The success ratio on the last 100 iterations is 0.51, which is close to Q table algorithm.

+---

+##### Tricks

+There are some tricks for building the network:

+1. The predicted Q values are positive, so the initialization of weights should be positive
+2. The architecture of the network is very tricky.
+The best one is a single

+---